telvarost/GoldenTweaks-StationAPI/README.md

     * Note that this does nothing if in lava or very little if standing in flames
     * It is simply to put out the fire when you have escaped it and water is not available
 * Fishing Rod Luck Of The Sea:
-  * 10% change to catch a gold ingot along with the fish on a successful catch
+  * 10% chance to catch a gold ingot along with the fish on a successful catch
 * Gold Block Herobrine Summoner:
   * Summons lightning when lit and converts a single gold block into a sponge block
     * Sponge block soaks up a 5x5 cube of water when placed